-You can never go wrong with the Flying Blue Promo Awards, it lets you save your rewards for flights to Europe.
-Air France and KLM awards discount tickets on certain routes by up to 25% – 50%, every month.
+You can never go wrong with the Flying Blue Promo Awards, and it lets you save your rewards for flights to Europe.
+Air France and KLM awards discount tickets on specific routes by up to 25% – 50%, every month.

 For example, an economy class round-trip ticket between the US and Europe costs 37,500 points.
 But with the monthly Flying Blue awards 25% discounted coach class tickets which cost only 28,125 points for a flight to New York to Paris.
 But you’ll still pay fees and taxes depending on the destination which usually costs less than $200 each way.

 Now, you wouldn’t have to end your adventure in Paris or Amsterdam because you can now connect flights to other cities for the same number of miles.
 Maximizing the usage of your points won’t hurt either.